-Confirmed via an official blog post, this upgrade has been announced for all devices, including desktop, mobile and Smart TVs, and is rolling out right now.
+Confirmed via an official blog post, this upgrade has been announced for all devices, including desktop, mobile and Smart TVs, and is available now.
 This new feature might seem like a small addition, but it’s a long-requested one that is sure to please many Netflix users.

 If your Continue Watching row is filled with TV shows that you gave up on after a few episodes, or half-watched movies that a friend or family member started watching on your account, this upgrade finally lets you clean up your Netflix homepage.
 It can also be used to remove guilty pleasures like the new season of Love is Blind from being visible to all — we’re not judging, promise.